LangStream/documentation/building-applications/flare-pattern.md

       text: "{{ record.text }}"
 ```

-When you use "loop-over" it means that the agent executes for each element in a list instead that operating on the whole message.
+When you use "loop-over", the agent executes for each element in a list instead of operating on the whole message.
-You use "record.xxx" in order to refer to the current element in the list.
+Use "record.xxx" to refer to the current element in the list.

-The snippet above computes the embeddings for each element in the list "documents_to_retrive" that is expected to be a struct like this:
+The snippet above computes the embeddings for each element in the list "documents_to_retrieve".
+The list is expected to be a struct like this:

 ```json
 {